pnlbwh/luigi-pnlpipe/docs/README.md

 To facilitate external collaborators to use *luigi-pnlpipe* without having to set up a Luigi server at their end, we have set up a public Luigi server.
 Our server not only runs Luigi tasks but also provides data provenance associated with each output.
 It is particularly helpful when Luigi tasks are run inside [pnlpipe-containers](https://github.com/pnlbwh/pnlpipe-containers).
+However, you need a username and password to log in.
+Please email tbillah@bwh.harvard.edu to obtain that.

 * Luigi dashboard https://pnlservers.bwh.harvard.edu/static/visualiser/index.html
 * History by task name https://pnlservers.bwh.harvard.edu/history/by_name/Freesurfer